riz3ndrr/cubing-comp-round-sim/README.md

 # WCA Competition Round Simulator

-Want to spice up your practice routine up before your next competition?
-Use this app to "compete" against some of the greatest cubers of all time
+Want to spice up your practice routine before your next competition?
+Use this app to "compete" against some of the greatest speedcubers of all time

 ## How to run this app on your computer?